Wildlife Trade in Hong Kong

-The CITES Management Authority of China has in place measures to reduce the trade between China and a lot of the originating SE Asian Countries, but the volume is still of grave concern.
+The CITES Management Authority of China has put in place measures to reduce the trade between SE Asian countries and China but the volumes are still of major concern.

 Snake soup remains a delicacy in Hong Kong as well as mainland China.
 However, the skinning and killing of live animals for their bile and meat is unnecessarily cruel.